 Wellbeing in the workplace is a hot topic at the moment, but do we really understand what it is all about.
-In a work environment, it is called Wellbeing.
 On the news, they are talking about Mental Health.
 So what does it mean and is there a difference?
+Whose responsibility is it?

 Any role that is customer facing is stressful.
 The Service Desk Institute realise how difficult it can be for Service Desk staff to know how to cope with stress and how critical it is to have the right support in place.